 In Usage Scope, click the drop-down under Applications, and click the name of the application.

 In Environments, click the name of the environment.

 - When you have set up the dialog, click TEST.

 - Once the test is completed, click SUBMIT to add the Verification Provider.

 Once you have set up Sumo Logic as a Verification Provider, you can integrate it into 24/7 Service Guard and your Workflows, as described below.

 24/7 Service Guard Setup

-Harness 24/7 Service Guard provides detection of your microservices from then on, catching problems that surface minutes or hours following deployment.
+Harness 24/7 Service Guard monitors your live applications, catching problems that surface minutes or hours following deployment.
 For more information, see 24/7 Service Guard.